 Why it is important to choose the most appropriate bike for you is to fulfill your primary goal for biking.
 Purchasing the wrong bike type won’t only derail your cycling purpose but it will also make you hate cycling altogether.

 Each giant bike has its special price; these prices range from a couple of hundred dollars/Euros to up to 10,000 dollars or Euros.
 You should buy a bike that is comfortable and affordable.
-Do not overspend when purchasing a bike, or else you might regret making such a decision in the near future.
+Do not overspend when purchasing a bike, or else you might regret making such a decision shortly.
 If you like, you may decide to buy a discount or a used bike that is still in good condition and may be used for many years.

 You can buy your bike online or go in person to a bike shop nearby.
 I always support the idea of appearing physically at a bike shop because it provides a unique opportunity to see your bike dealer face-to-face and push for a better bargain.
 It is also believed that physical bike dealers can offer guarantees about how to maintain one’s bike in case there is an unexpected accident.